Alzheimer’s and Pet Companionship: Bringing Joy to Patients

 Exploring Pet Companionship for Alzheimer’s Patients

-Exploration of animal-assisted interventions for individuals with has unveiled the potential therapeutic benefits these companions can provide.
+Exploration of animal-assisted interventions for individuals with dementia has unveiled the potential therapeutic benefits these companions can provide.

-Animal-assisted therapy, specifically, is a field that has garnered substantial attention in recent years due to its success in improving the quality of life for those affected by Alzheimer’s disease.
+Animal-assisted therapy, specifically, is a field that has garnered substantial attention in recent years due to its in improving the quality of life for those affected by Alzheimer’s disease.

 These findings have offered new hope and perspectives on non-pharmacological treatment options.